OperaGraecaAdnotata/OGA/query/cts_work_date.md

 specify a range (alleged initial date and alleged end date).
 For example, Euripides' Cyclops has the date `-0411-01/-0405-12`, which has been converted into the label "m5_2" (i.e., 2nd half of the 5th century BCE).

 If an alleged date range spans over different century halves only the longer is kept (e.g., `+0096-01/+0116-12` corresponds to "p2_1").
-However, since some date ranges can span over a long period comprising many century halves with the same temporal extension (i.e., 50 years), a value for `work_date` can look like `m9_1/m9_2/m8_1`.
+Since some date ranges can span over a long period comprising many century halves with the same temporal extension (i.e., 50 years), a value for `work_date` can look like `m9_1/m9_2/m8_1`.
 For this reason, it makes sense to query work dates using regular expressions, such as `/.*m9_2.*/`,